 Coffee Variants / Cultivar

 There are four major coffee types, or cultivars, in the world.
 These are Arabica, Robusta, Liberica and Excelsa.
-These bean cultivars can vary in size and weight.
+Each of these bean cultivars can vary considerably in both size and weight.

 Grind Level

-The common rule here is that the finer your grind size, the more coffee beans you will require to make a cup of coffee.
+The common rule here is that the finer your grind size, the more coffee beans you will require to make a cup.
+The reason comes down to how finely ground coffee behaves in the brewer.

 Brewing Style